 - Prep the veggies.

 - Prep the potatoes.
 Peel, submerge in water, and refrigerate.
+We like to make crockpot mashed potatoes so we don't take up space on the stove.

 - Cook some Thanksgiving sides in your crockpot.